catalyzeio/stratum-docs/guides/elastic-search-querying.md

 The Logging dashboard requires authentication to access.

-After the release of Stratum 2.1 on July 21, the only way to get access to your logging dashboard is via a session token from the Catalyze authentication server.
+After the release of Compliant Cloud 2.1 on July 21, the only way to get access to your logging dashboard is via a session token from the Datica authentication server.
 Below is a sample script that will automatically generate a session token and then allow you to supply an Elasticsearch URL as a query:

 ```
 #!/bin/bash